From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Modeling Key Transitions

-Next, we use this temporal model to define a simple 1:1 transition.
-To this end we define a \emph{transition anatomy} based on the following ten~features.
-These include measures of when keys were observed to actually be in use for a departing key $k_d$ and a remaining key $k_r$, visually presented in \autoref{fig:trans-anatomy}:
+We now use this temporal model to characterize a simple 1:1 key rollover.
+To this end we define a \emph{transition anatomy} based on the following ten~features, which include measures regarding a remaining key $k_r$ and a departing key $k_d$, as visualized in \autoref{fig:trans-anatomy}: